20wontons/anfootball/README.md

 **Part 4: Additional Features**

 * [ ] Allow for transposition of songs
-* [ ] Support for Tabs.
+* [X] Support for Tabs.
 Differentiated from chords by the search results and lack of transposition ability
+    * Added `/tabs` (2022/09/15)
+* [X] Subcommands for search: search chords and search tabs
+    * Main search function renamed to `/search all` and added `/search chords` and `/search tabs`
+* [ ] Able to display a specific Chords/Tabs tab by ID
+* [ ] Add a function to browse top 10 popular today and all time
+* [ ] Search for an artist, able to return most popular songs, or most recent tabs

 ## Setup